gotzl/hid-fanatecff/README.md

 In case the `insmod` doesn't work because of unknown symbols, do `modprobe ff_memless` and try again.

 ## Status
-Some support for `FF_CONSTANT`, implemented somehow analogous to `hid-lgff`.
+- Some support for `FF_CONSTANT`, implemented somehow analogous to `hid-lgff`.
 This seems to be enough to get rudimentary force-feedback support in most games.
+- Some support for wheel LEDs: LEDs are accessable via sysfs, mapping not yet corrct though

 ## Planned
 - support more effects
 - support wheelbase LEDs
-- support wheel LEDs
 - support wheel display
 - maybe support CSL Elite pedals (eg loadcell adjustment)